Skip to Main Content

 7. Being lax about security

 Even if it’s a corporate card, it’s your responsibility to report fraudulent charges to the card company and notify your employer.
-If you notice any charges you don’t recognize, or if your card gets lost or stolen, notify your company immediately.
+If you notice any unfamiliar charges, or if your card is lost or stolen, notify your company immediately.
 This way, they can take appropriate action to prevent future theft.
-Keep any business card as secure as you would keep your own card.
+Keep any business card as secure as you would keep your own personal card.

 The bottom line